wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     the URL in notepad or other text editor.
     ![image](./media/image-008.png)

 1. Since we provisioned a new instance of DocumentDB, there are not any records to use as sample data.
 To generate sample data, our API has a route that can be hit at any time to reset the documents in our collection.
 In the browser, add `/incidents/sampledata` to your API's URL to generate sample documents.
+The API will respond with a block of JSON that looks like this:
+    ```JSON
+    {"Version":{"_Major":1,"_Minor":1,"_Build":-1,"_Revision":-1},"Content":{"Message":"Initialized sample data","Id":"187a8c66-dae6-406a-9d6e-7654459689c4","Timestamp":"2016-10-24T19:55:02.9495008Z","Headers":[{"Key":"Content-Type","Value":["application/json; charset=utf-8"]}]},"StatusCode":200,"ReasonPhrase":"OK","Headers":[],"RequestMessage":null,"IsSuccessStatusCode":true}
+    ```

 1. After navigating to the sampledata route, let's verify that the documents were created in DocumentDB.
 In the Azure Portal, navigate to the Resource Group blade and select the DocumentDB resource.